 However, VC funds may not be as concerned with the number of patents as they are with how effective those patents are.
 For instance, they might search for an invention that is innovative and they believe will yield profits in the future.

-Finally, VCs may be looking for companies with an impressive business plan and talented management teams.
+Finally, VCs may be looking for companies with impressive business plans and talented management teams.
 These elements are crucial factors when making investment decisions, as they allow them to accurately forecast whether a venture will be profitable in the future.

 Data collected on a sample of VC-funded firms demonstrates that the total amount of VC financing is positively correlated with both the number of patents owned by a young innovator corporation (YIC) and its patent portfolio characteristics.
 This suggests that YICs who receive significant amounts of VC financing tend to possess higher quality patent portfolios in both size and complexity terms than their non-funded peers.